JETSCAPE/JETSCAPE/sims_scripts/README.md

       export PYTHIA8=$HOME/software
    ```

-   Also remember to copy the inputfiles (can be found in build/ after compilation) for all programs to that folder, including
+   Also, remember to copy the inputfiles (can be found in `build/` after compilation) for all programs to the test folder, including,

-   * `EOS/` : contains hydro equation of state tables
+   * `EOS/` : contains hydro equation-of-state tables
-   * `freestream_input` : freestream configure file
+   * `freestream_input` : free-stream configure file
-   * `iS3D_parameters.dat` : particle sampler configure file
+   * `iS3D_parameters.dat` : particle sampler iS3D configure file
    * `music_input` : hydro configure file
-   * `smash_config/` : a folder containing smash config data
+   * `smash_config/` : a folder that contains smash configure files
-   * `jetscape_init.xml` : the JetScape configure file.
+   * `jetscape_init.xml` : the JETSCAPE configure file

-   Remark: initial condition normalization should be set by `jetscape_init.xml` via the `trento` block, the `s_factor` in `music_input` should be set to `1.0`.
+   ***Remark***: initial condition normalization parameter should be set in `jetscape_init.xml` via the `trento` block, the `s_factor` in `music_input` should be set to `1.0`.

    Now it should be good to go.
 The first executable `TRENTO_FS_HYDRO` runs trento initial condition, freestream and music hydro.
 The second executable `SAMPLER_AFTERBURNER` runs particle sampler iS3D and SMASH hadronic afterburner.

 5. Todo

-   * A workflow control python script is in progress
+   * A python workflow control script is in progress
-   * Provide sample configure files
+   * We should provide a set of sample configure files
-   * Scripts for calculating observables for each event
+   * A script to calculate observables for each event
-   * Sample job submisstion script on stampede2
+   * A sample job submisstion script for stampede2
    * and more...